 I am an Assistant Professor of Criminal Justice at Endicott College.
 I received my Ph.D. in Criminal Justice from Rutgers University, Newark - School of Criminal Justice and my B.A. in Criminal Justice and Psychology from Quinnipiac University.

-As a first-generation college student, scholar, and educator, I utilize person-first approaches in both the classroom and my research.
-I create inclusive learning spaces that challenge assumptions and invite critical inquiry, while my research explores how contact with the criminal legal system shapes access to, and experiences within, higher education.
-I aim to foster trust, engagement, and transformation in my classrooms through a student-centered lens.
+As a first-generation college student, scholar, and educator, I utilize person-first approaches in both my teaching and research.
+I create inclusive learning spaces that challenge assumptions and invite critical inquiry, fostering trust, engagement, and transformation through a student-centered lens.